 Daniel Stuelpnagel has participated in more than 100 exhibitions coast to coast since 1998, and recently completed a two-year residency at Mill Centre Artist Studios in Hampden.

-His creative career pursuits have taken him from Washington, DC to San Francisco, from Burning Man to the Galápagos Islands of Ecuador, Bologna, Barcelona and Maui.
+His creative career pursuits have taken him from Washington, DC to San Francisco, from Burning Man to the Galápagos Islands of Ecuador, Bologna, Barcelona and Maui among other inspiring destinations.

-The artist has donated paintings in fund-raising for children’s arts education and literacy, housing for the disabled, public television, cancer treatment research and hospice care for terminal AIDS patients, the installed collection of the new Ronald McDonald House in Baltimore, the Court Appointed Special Advocates (CASA) program, and the Art Connection in the Capital Region (ACCR).
+The artist has donated dozens of paintings in fund-raising for children’s arts education and literacy, housing for the disabled, public television, cancer treatment research and hospice care for terminal AIDS patients, the installed collection of the new Ronald McDonald House in Baltimore, the Court Appointed Special Advocates (CASA) program, and the Art Connection in the Capital Region (ACCR).

 Stuelpnagel was the 2017 featured artist for TEDxJHU at Johns Hopkins University.